masb0ymas/masb0ymas.com/content/blog/how-to-dump-and-restore-a-postgres-database-from-a-docker-container.md

 docker compose up -d
 ```

+For more information about Postgres doc images, you can read the Postgres registry repository here: [https://hub.docker.com/_/postgres](https://hub.docker.com/_/postgres)

 This quick explanation assumes you don't have anything installed directly on your development machine, so everything is run directly from and to the PostgreSQL Docker container you're running.

 ### Dump database using "pg_dump"